doronOS2026/ex1/README.md

 ## Due Date
 The due date for this exercise is **11.11.2025, 23:59**.

+## The TA overseeing the assignment – Doron Konkol
+Please feel free to reach out with any clarifications or questions through the forum.

 ## Submission Instructions
 Submit your solution as a zip file containing the following files:
 - `part 1 files`